jscottmiller/job-queue/README.md

 impact of this, and in particular I'd be curious to see how the more expensive operations (compaction, stale job search) impact concurrent requests.

+The documentation is lacking.
+I'd like to add godoc comments to the `Queue` implementation to document the behavior and gotchas.
+Behavior would include the compaction and stale job detection, and gotchas should cover cases where the methods may mutate the state of the Job struct that might be surprising (e.g., `enqueue` overrides the existing value for the job's ID and state).

 Finally, the HTTP harness was written quickly and without a lot of bells and whistles.
 At minimum, I would want to add better logging and error reporting to a production service, basic authentication and authorization middleware, and